 Listen to the current announcement:

-Wednesday February 21st the Nyumburu Cultural Center will host a free screening of 1804: The Hidden History of Haiti about the untold history of the Haitian Revolution and a competing look into the strategies, motivation, and mindset that led to Haiti being the only slave population to successfully overthrew their oppressors, 7 PM in the Nyumburu Cultural Center on the campus of the University of Maryland, College Park.
-For more information email “NYUMDZ [at] umd [dot] edu” or call 301-314-7760.
+Wednesday April 25th the Nyumburu Cultural Center will host a free screening of Apocalpyse Africa: Made in America, telling a story of racism and manipulation that reveals how the US government brought about the collapse of a continent: Africa 7 PM in the Nyumburu Cultural Center on the campus of the University of Maryland, College Park.
+For more information, email “nyumbz (at) umd [dot] edu” or call 301-314-7760.

 If you’d like your social justice event included in the Social Justice Calendar, see the submission guidelines.

-Saturday February 17th, The Potter’s House will host Chocolate City: A History of Race and Democracy in the Nation’s Capital, an author talk with Chris Myers Asch and George Derek Musgrove, from 4 -6pm at 1658 Columbia Road NW.
+Thursday April 19th, The Potter’s House will host Power to the Poor, an author talk with Gordon Mantler, from 6:30-8pm at 1658 Columbia Road NW.
 For more information please visit pottershousedc.org or our Facebook page: The Potter’s House.

 Saturday, April 21st, the Smithsonian Anacostia Community Museum will host a film screening and panel discussion about The New Thing Art & Architecture Center, a community-based arts and urban planning organization that operated in Adams Morgan from 1966-1973, with special guest and founder of the center, Topper Carew, who is also filmmaker and activist, 1:30 to 3:30pm at 1901 Fort Place Southeast, DC.
 For more information, call 202-633-4820 or visit “Anacostia [dot] S I [dot] edu”